-A Woman, 92, Shoots Dead Son To Avoid Being Sent To A Care Home In Arizona
+A Woman, 92, Allegedly Shoots Son Dead To Avoid Being Sent To A Care Home In Arizona

-According to police, a 92-year-old Arizona resident Anna Mae Blessing shot and killed her son, 72, to prevent being sent to a care home.
+According to police, 92-year-old Arizona resident Anna Mae Blessing shot and killed her son, 72, to prevent being sent to a care home.
 Blessing lived with her son and his girlfriend for about six months before the bizarre incident took place at their resident.

 As the 92-year-old was being led away by police she said “You took my life, so I’m taking yours,” according to the BBC.
 The murder occurred in the town of Fountain Hills, Maricopa County.